ryandhasgit/Comedy/Headlines.md

 on my lunch break
 when i fell
 (myth of Sisyphus )
-i'm atlas and sometimes it feels like this planet is pushing me up a hill i'm atlas and i'm tried of pushing this world up a cliff
+i'm atlas and sometimes it feels like this  planet is pushing me up a hill i'm atlas and i'm tried of pushing this world up a cliff #candidate

+unionizing